 Accounts of the Dodo suggest they were relatively fearless of man: after all, they had never experienced them before, and many would have inquisitively walked towards their doom; although it is said that the human settlers were mostly put off by the taste of their meat, and so thankfully the dodo didn’t die out from us dining out.
 It was in fact the other beasts that travelled with man which finished off the Dodo, the rats and the pigs, for they didn’t just eat fruits and nuts, they also ate dodo eggs.
 Unfortunately being flightless meant that the dodo nests could easily be found on the ground, and to add insult to injury they only laid one egg at a time.

-Reproduced from Daniel Mackie's watercolour paintings, this print is printed on somerset velvet 225gsm fine art paper (10 x 8 inch prints are printed on smooth matt 190gsm paper).
+Reproduced from Daniel Mackie's watercolour painting, this print is printed on somerset velvet 225gsm fine art paper.

 Shipped in a tube.
 Frame not included.
 Signed by the artist.

 Print was delivered promptly,and is very bright & cheerful

 The excellence never falters.
 My DODO is about to join the other significant prints that I already have.
 Thank you.
 All the friends and family I have sent your beautiful cards to love them.
 Yours etc. Petra.